 How long will it take to become an Audit Senior Manager at Deloitte UK?

 At Deloitte UK, it will take around 7 years to progress from a graduate new-starter to an Audit Senior Manager.
 This will involve a 3-year training contract, 2 years as an Assistant Manager and 2 years as a Manager.
-For those starting as an Apprentice, it will take 10 years to become a Senior Manager.
+For those starting as an Apprentice, it will take 10 years to become Senior Managers.

 How much can an Audit Director earn at Deloitte UK?

 A Deloitte UK Audit Director will earn around £100k in the first year of the role, depending on performance and longevity.
-Audit Directors bonuses can vary significantly but generally speaking Audit Directors will not be part of the profit share as an Audit Partner would be.
+Audit Director bonuses can vary significantly but generally speaking Audit Directors will not be part of the profit share as an Audit Partner would be.

 How much can an Audit Partner earn at Deloitte UK?